Internet-of-People/mercury-rust/doc/Architecture.md

  - `KeyValueStore` provides a (potentially distributed) HashMap.
 In other words it binds (stores and resolves) an arbitrary key (hash) to a value (object).
     E.g. it can use an in-memory map, local disk, sharded No/Sql or a DHT
- - `StringCoder` en/decodes binary data (hash) to/from a more human-friendly format, e.g. base64
+ - `HashCoder` en/decodes binary data (hash) to/from a more human-friendly format, e.g. base64

 To be maintainable, handle any hash and link formats